Forgiveness for Individuals: Learning to Forgive Others

 If you want to find a psychologist or other helping professional to work with, check out this informative fact sheet from the American Psychological Association called How to Choose a Psychologist.
 Keep in mind that looking for a therapist is a lot like dating.
 You have to meet a few different ones before you find your perfect match.

-Here is a helpful article called How Do I Find a Therapist Near Me?
-And here is a list of 14 Therapist-Approved Tips for Finding a Therapist You Can Trust.
+Here is a helpful article called How Do I Find a Therapist Near Me? and a list of 14 Therapist-Approved Tips for Finding a Therapist You Can Trust.
 As an additional option, read Reasons to Choose an Online Therapist.

 For a more comprehensive approach, consider this 5-part feature entitled